 Transition Home: Laura and Vicki’s Story

-In 2014, the Charles Lea Center in Spartanburg, S.C., began a transition program that helps individuals make the move into their own homes and live independently.
-Both women expressed interest in having their own apartment and performing their own daily living skills.
+In 2014, the Charles Lea Center in Spartanburg, S.C., began a transition program to help individuals with disabilities make the move into their own homes.
+Both Laura and Vicki had expressed interest in having their own apartment and performing their own daily living skills.
 To get ready for this new level of independence, the two women moved into one of Charlea Lea’s transition homes.

 What is a Transition Home?

 A transition home is a residence integrating technology and support services to people with disabilities to practice daily living skills necessary to live successfully in the community.